-Below are more detailed descriptions of a few of the many senior research projects taking place over the course of this year.
+Below are more detailed descriptions of a few of the many senior research projects that occurred in 2016.

 Tyler Herman '16, Waukegan, Illinois